aws-samples/workspaces-ssm-install/README.md

         sam build
         sam deploy --guided
 * Provide the Parameters for Region, DNS IP of the AD server, Subnet and security groups for the Lambda function to be created.
 * The Lambda script that adds Users AD groups as Tags to the Managed instance needs AD credentials to make LDAP calls.
 Create a AD user with rights to get users group membership.
-The template prompts to enter the username.
+The template prompts to enter the AD Username.
-* Save the AD password as a Secret of type 'Plaintext in AWS Secrets Manager as explained [*here*](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_create-basic-secret.html)
+* Save the AD password as a Secret of type 'Plaintext' in AWS Secrets Manager as explained [*here*](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_create-basic-secret.html)
-* In the Stack output, you get the API Gateway endpoint needed thats needed in the Powershell script to install SSM.
+* In the Stack output, you get the API Gateway endpoint  thats needed for the Powershell script configuration.
 ![alt text](Docs/samoutput.png)

 **Deploy Script on Workspace**

 The client side script is written in Powershell that works on both windows and Linux.
 Install **Powershell** on a workspace before continuing.
 * Clone the Repo to the workspace that is going to have the script installed and be used as Image
 * Open Powershell 7 command Prompt as Administrator